Yukon Orienteering Association

 The Yukon Orienteering Association (YOA) is the sport governing body for orienteering in the Yukon.
 It is a volunteer based organization that coordinates and administers various programs devoted to the promotion and development of orienteering.

-Information and the online registration for YOA memberships and programs.
+Information and online registration for 2025 YOA memberships and programs.
 Click Here.

-A $5 annual membership is needed for all YOA events.
+A $10 annual membership (capped at $20 per household, maximum 2 adults) is needed for all YOA events and programs.

 Staying Safe While Orienteering